National Archives and Records Administration (NARA)

 NARA’s records include: original paper documents, microfilm, still pictures, motion pictures, and electronic media.

 June 2014: My husband, Gene, and I wanted to research the Campbell so we planned a trip to NARA, which is the best repository of Navy ship records, muster rolls, deck logs, photographs, and documentary films.
-We got up at before dawn to allow four hours driving from Hampton, VA.
+We got up at before dawn to allow four hours driving from Hampton, VA to College Park, MD.
 We had to be at NARA in time for the first pull of documents.
 If we missed the 9 AM , the next one wasn’t until 1 PM.

 We arrived @ 8:15 and were directed to place our things in a locker.
 We could keep our cell phones, laptops, and flatbed scanner.
 I applied for my research card and sat through an online orientation so I’d understand how to handle materials in the research rooms.

 Although my photo expression says “I’m tired,” it was a very exciting day.

 Honestly, I didn’t know whether our trip would be for naught if the Campbell’s deck logs had been lost.
 Their presence in the research facility depended on an intricate chain of events.
 During the War, bags of mail, supplies, movie reels, and records were handed from ship to ship and sent back to Washington, DC.
 The naval documents had to then reach the Bureau of Naval Personnel each month.
 Hopefully, no one stole some or all of them after that.
 The current rules for handling documents resulted from people’s stealing or marking up original documents.

 We filled out the request form at the research desk around 8:45 and waited.
 It was excruciating.
 When the NARA staff member wheeled in the cart full of documents I had high hopes my Campbell deck logs were there.